PhaserEditor2D/PhaserEditor2D-v3-docs/scene-editor/spine-animations-game-object-bounds.rst

 Bounds provider properties
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-The bounds provider is the responsible of computing the size of the `SpineGameObject <spine-animations-game-object.html>`_.
+The bounds provider is responsible for computing the size of the `SpineGameObject <spine-animations-game-object.html>`_.
 By default, it uses the setup pose bounding box.
 There are two built-in implementations of the bounding box: the **SetupPoseBoundsProvider** (default) and the **SkinsAndAnimationBoundsProvider**.

 The **Spine Bounds Provider** section in the |InspectorView|_ contains the parameters for setting the bounding box to the game object: